 Her mission is to offer healing and refuge to people who are in need.
 The ability to teach breath, build strength, and to cultivate gratitude for a healthy body is something Brigitte takes great pride in.
-Brigitte is also receiving a certification in NYC this fall to get trained in trauma sensitive yoga.
+Brigitte also received a certification in NYC in trauma sensitive yoga.
 She desires to work with veterans who suffer from PSTD to honor the life of her father Larry E Smith who was a Vietnam war hero.

 Brigitte is honored to have the privilege of teaching yoga and looks forward to sharing this gift with others.